-4.5 Q ID Holders
+4.4 Q ID Holders

-Q ID is Q's native identity system which can store pseudonymous identification details for Q stakeholders.
-Q ID is expected to allow users to voluntarily provide a personal ID, thereby confirming that they are a unique natural person.
+Q ID is Q's native identity that allows users to voluntarily provide a personal ID, thereby confirming that they are a unique natural person.
 Such confirmed unique natural persons are called Q ID Holders.